anchanareghu/Calculator/README.md

-# Basic Scientific Calculator Android App
+# Scientific Calculator Android App
 This is a simple scientific calculator Android application designed to perform basic arithmetic operations and some scientific functions.

 ## Features